 If blocking? is true, then a foreign callout deactivates tracking of the calling OS thread—

 to the degree supported by the Racket variant— during the foreign call.
-The value of blocking? affects only the CS variant of Racket, where it enable activity such as garbage collection in other OS threads while the callout blocks.
+The value of blocking? affects only the CS implementation of Racket, where it enable activity such as garbage collection in other OS threads while the callout blocks.
+Since a garbage collection can happen during the foreign call, objects passed to the foreign call need to be immobile if they’re managed by the garbage collector; in particular, any _ptr arguments should normally specify 'atomic-interior allocation mode.
 If the blocking callout can invoke any callbacks back to Racket, those callbacks must be constructed with a non-#f value of async-apply, even if they are always applied in the OS thread used to run Racket.

 Values that are provided to a callout (i.e., the underlying callout, and not the replacement produced by a wrapper, if any) are always considered reachable by the garbage collector until the called foreign function returns.
 If the foreign function invokes Racket callbacks, however, beware that values managed by the Racket garbage collector might be moved in memory by the garbage collector.